pyladies/pyladies/www/_posts/2024/2024-03-03-pyladies-at-pycon.md

 author_link: https://twitter.com/ncclementi
 ---

-# PyLadies presenting at PyCon US 2024
+# PyLadies at PyCon US 2024

 Are you heading to PyCon US 2024?

 Here is a list of PyLadies that will be presenting their work at the conference.
+As well as conference events that you won't want to miss.

 Use this opportunity to learn more about the amazing work that PyLadies are doing and don't hesitate to reach out.